Petri Salo

-Petri Salo (born March 26, 1964 in Vaasa, Finland) is Finnish educational researcher, and public figure in adult education.
+Petri Salo (born March 26, 1964, in Vaasa, Finland) is a Finnish educational researcher, and public figure in adult education.
 He is a professor in adult education at the Åbo Akademi University, Vaasa (Finland).
 Previously he has worked as Assistant Professor and Professor of adult education besides his institution also at University of Tampere.
 From the beginning of 2007, he is the chief editor for the Finnish scientific journal Aikuiskasvatus (Adult education).